Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 move_progress_adjust_time: the delay time in seconds when changing the progress bar

+use_soundfont_delay_time: the delay time in seconds when use SoundFont files to play MIDI files under note mode `bars drop`

 config_enable: whether to enable function keys when playing on computer keyboard

 config_key: the key position of the function keys, the function keys can be used with other keys to do different functions